MathewShardin/PatternsOfSale/README.md

 - Rob Veldman

 ### Installation Guide
+- Requirements: Windows
 1. Download the latest release
-2. Install the app using the .msix file
+2. Install the app using the .msix file located in the PatternsOfSale_1.0.2.0 folder

 For development:
 - Requirements: Preferably Windows OS, .NET 8 and MAUI installed